-The full list can be viewed here: European Commission > Brexit preparedness
+The full list of notices can be viewed here: European Commission > Brexit preparedness

 (Please note: These are live documents and are subject to change)

 In February 2019, the EU Commission published a set of Q&As on placing industrial products on the EU market, in the event of the UK leaving the EU without a ratified withdrawal agreement or defined transition period.